vishvAsa/mImAMsA/pUrvA/meta/articles/manjushrI-sophist-summary.md

 This is not the Mīmāṁsā understanding of apauruṣeyatā.
 For a technical understanding of apauruṣeyatā, the mīmāṁsakā-s turn to the doctrine of “svataḥ-prāmāṇyatā” (theory of intrinsic validity).
 The theory states that all cognitions must be accepted as true unless and until they are falsified by other cognitions.

 For the mīmāṁsakā-s, śabda (words/language) share this "truth-giving" property with a condition: that they must be uttered by a reliable, trustworthy person.
-Implication:  Veda is valid in and of itself unless or until it is proven to be false. dharma is unknowable otherwise - so veda can never be falsified.
+Implication:  Veda is valid in and of itself unless or until it is proven to be false. dharma is unknowable otherwise - so veda can never be falsified.+++(5)+++

 To summarize,